cyberbotics/webots-doc/guide/cpp-java-python.md

 %end

 Generally, the user-defined controller class should have a `run` function that implements the main controller loop.
-That loop should contain a call to the [Robot](../reference/robot.md)'s `step` method.
+That loop should contain a call to the `Robot`'s `step` method.
 Then, the only responsibility of the controller's `main` function is to create an instance of the user-defined controller class, call its `run` method and finally delete (C++ only) the instance: see examples below.
 Note that the controller should never create more than one instance of a derived class, otherwise the results are undefined.

 Note that unlike the C API, the C++/Java/Python APIs don't have (and don't need) functions like the `wb_robot_init` and `wb_robot_cleanup` functions.
 The necessary initialization and cleanup routines are automatically invoked from the constructor and destructor of the base class.

-In C++/Java/Python, each Webots device is implemented as a separate class, there is a [DistanceSensor](../reference/distancesensor.md) class, a [TouchSensor](../reference/touchsensor.md) class, a [RotationalMotor](../reference/rotationalmotor.md) class, etc.
+In C++/Java/Python, each Webots device is implemented as a separate class, there is a `DistanceSensor` class, a `TouchSensor` class, a `RotationalMotor` class, etc.
-The various devices instances can be obtained with dedicated methods of the [Robot](../reference/robot.md) class, like the `getDistanceSensor` or the `getTouchSensor` functions.
+The various devices instances can be obtained with dedicated methods of the `Robot` class, like the `getDistanceSensor` or the `getTouchSensor` functions.
 There is no `WbDeviceTag` in C++/Java/Python.

 ### C++ Example